thinkUXca/jekyll-now/_posts/2017-09-25-form-design-ux-part-iii-reducing-perceived-costs.md

 # Types of Perceived Costs #

-There are two types of costs that a user incurs when deciding whether or not fill out a form:
+There are three types of costs that a user incurs when deciding whether or not fill out a form:
 * Time
+* Effort
 * Information (privacy)

-**Time is related to form length and field types.**
+**Time is related to form length.**
 * Single vs. multi-page forms
+* Number of form fields

+**Effort is related to field types.**
 * Field types: text input, textareas, dropdowns, etc.
+* Effort also relates to how easy it is to fill in the form (e.g. error messaging, tab-order auto-forwarding, etc., but this is not covered here).

 **Information is related to a person's privacy values:**
 * Types of information requested